 If you're about to stop reading because you think I'm about to write a oh-my-racism-was-so-horrible post - nope, not a chance.
 Because racism is horrible, and it's a present-day problem.
 Our problem.
 My problem.
 Your problem.
 And it's being forgotten by a lot of us, except when something happens and it gets dug up again, like those bodies in the dam.

-Many African Americans grew up on this history; others didn't hear specifics, only dire warnings not to go to this or that neighborhood after dark.
-Some of us Caucasians never knew about the realities of everyday racism, shielded by privilege, bubbled in mostly-white communities, taught a smattering of MLK and JFK and Brown vs. Board of Ed.
+Many African Americans heard this history as children; others didn't hear specifics, only dire warnings not to go to this or that neighborhood after dark.
+Some of us never knew about the realities of everyday racism, shielded by privilege, bubbled in mostly-white communities, taught a smattering of MLK and JFK and Brown vs. Board of Ed.
 What we're taught in school isn't enough.
 Recently, a young person asked me what the riots of 1968 were, and we live in Baltimore, one of the riot epicenters.
 He'd no idea that Baltimore pools and movie theatres were still segregated in the 1960s, nor did his father, who was in high school at the time, old enough to know.
 Except we didn't know, many of us white folks who think ourselves decent; we were shielded, we had no eyes to see.

 Chaney, Goodman and Schwerner were ambushed on a county road, driven to a remote location, then executed by KKK members and other community residents.
 Their only crime was daring to register American citizens to vote.
 It's estimated that several people complicit in these executions were never charged.
 Some may be alive still today.
 Eventually, the federal government prosecuted 18 individuals for the murders of the civil rights workers; 7 were convicted.
 None of them served more than 7 years.